jrjflint/SocialTicker/README.md

 docker compose -f docker-compose.dev.yml up --build
 ```

 This command builds each service declared in `docker-compose.dev.yml`, loads environment variables from the referenced `env_file` entries (for example, `.env.development`), and starts the containers with shared networking for hot reload and API access.
+The compose build contexts assume the frontend and backend live under `docker/frontend` and `docker/backend`, so run the command from the repository root.

 ### Stop, logs, and teardown
 - **Stop containers without removing resources:**